Mikuel210/Starkit/JOURNAL.md

 ![](Images/TVCVanes.png)

-3 vanes would probably be slightly cheaper.
-However, the servo controlling the longer vane would likely need more torque and I would have less roll control authority too.
-I would probably need to add some kind of hinge or support as well when making a vane this long.

-Although it would probably be fine with 3 vanes, I will go with 4 as I prefer to keep all axis identical and to base my design on something that's been done by many more people.

-I'm aiming for a 7" build, and I haven't seen anyone use 3 vanes with the amount of thrust I'm aiming for.
-This means I can't choose my servos based on the torque that other people has used.
-If I manage to make a configuration with smaller propellers and less thrust, I might reconsider using 3 vanes.
+Using 3 vanes would probably be slightly cheaper.
+Although it would probably be fine with 3, I've decided to go with 4.
+The reasons are:
+- 4 vanes allow me to keep all axis identical, which simplifies tuning
+- 4 vanes double the control authority in the roll axis, which improves stability
+- A 3 vane system needs for one vane to be longer.
+A longer vane would probably need hinges or supports, adding complexity.
+- There are very few examples of 3 vane systems, and I haven't found any for the thrust that I'm aiming for.
+This makes it harder to choose servos with the right amount of torque.
+- I want to keep control over the length of the vanes for balancing control authority and airflow obstruction.
+This is harder with a 3 vane system, as one vane has to go all across.

+I don't think using 4 vanes would mean any significant cost increase, but they are simpler, they provide more control and I have more design references, so I’ve chosen to go with that.

-**Time spent: 1h 15min**
+**Time spent: 1h 30min**

 ## May 28: Structure and general layout